 See local Distributor for more information.
-Mortex Products, Inc assumes no liability for freight damage.

 Also check to be sure all accessories such as heater kits, and coils are available.
 Installation of these accessories should be accomplished before the air handler is set in place or the connecting of the wiring, electric heat, ducts or piping.